ScalablyTyped/Distribution/m/mobx/readme.md

  * - types/   All the magic that is need to have observable objects, arrays and values is in this folder.
 Including the modifiers like `asFlat`.
  * - utils/   Utility stuff.
  *
  */
-/**
- * During a transaction no views are updated until the end of the transaction.
- * The transaction will be run synchronously nonetheless.
- *
- * @param action a function that updates some reactive state
- * @returns any value that was returned by the 'action' parameter.
- */
 ```